 Not all icons are free, but clicking on the “Free” tab will help narrow down your results significantly.

-Download free design templates, tab bar icons, iPhone mock-ups, PSD frames texts effect and other web sources at Pixeden.
+Download free design templates, tab bar icons, iPhone mock-ups, effects and other web sources at Pixeden.

 The site was designed as a one-stop shop for developers and designers in need of free elements to get their projects in gear.
 A premium membership grants you access to support services and the ability to make further modifications to their design elements in your projects.